dsbfelipe/freecodecamp-pokemon-search-app/README.md

 ## Project Overview

-The objective of this project was to make an app similar to "https://pokemon-search-app.freecodecamp.rocks" passing the test's requirements, practicing with **Fetch and promises** and **Asynchronous programming** learned on the last module of the course.
+The objective of this project was to make an app similar to "https://pokemon-search-app.freecodecamp.rocks" passing the test's requirements, practicing with **Fetch, promises** and **Asynchronous programming** learned on the last module of the course.

 <br>